crowdsecurity/hub/parsers/s02-enrich/crowdsecurity/nextcloud-whitelist.md

 The `/core/preview` endpoint returns 404 if a file has no thumbnail (including files which aren't meant to, like XMLs).
 This can trigger http-probing when using the file search bar.

+When previews are missing for files in the trash bin, a 404 error is returned which triggers http probing.

 In rare cases HTTP Probing will be triggered when opening multiple folders quickly, Nextcloud checks for a ``readme.md`` file and if it doesn't exist a 404 error is thrown.

 ---